chamer79/Bucha-Bucha/README.md

 #### MVP

--Home Page: Create buttons that will route to each designated recipe category and .
+-Home Page: Create buttons that will route to each designated recipe category and FAQ

 -Get request.

 -Post request.

--Create new flavor recipes and update Airtable through a form -FAQ (Bucha Basic) page
+-Create new flavor recipes and update Airtable through a form

+-FAQ (Bucha Basic) page

 -Style with CSS